Silent Self-Stabilising Leader Election in Programmable Matter Systems with Holes: Introduction

-Leader election is a very well studied problem with results under various different assumptions.
+Leader election is a very well studied problem within Amoebot, with results under various assumptions.
 It has been studied both in the three-dimensional setting (e.g., \cite{briones2023asynchronous,gastineau2022leader}) and in two dimensions.
-In the two--dimensional case, both randomised (e.g., \cite{derakhshandeh2015leader}) and deterministic algorithms have been proposed.
+In the 2D case, both randomised (e.g., \cite{derakhshandeh2015leader}) and deterministic algorithms have been proposed.
 In the deterministic approach particles are often assumed to agree on rotational orientation (known as particles having common \textit{chirality}) like for example in \cite{bazzi2019stationary,dufoulon2021efficient,gastineau2019distributed}.
 In \cite{chalopin2024deterministic} the authors assume agreement on one axis of the triangular grid and show that this assumption is not comparable to agreement on chirality.
 Earlier work on leader election, as for example \cite{dufoulon2021efficient,emek2019deterministic,gastineau2019distributed}, assumes a sequential scheduler (i.e., one particle is active at any time).
 However, the problem has also been studied under an asynchronous scheduler in \cite{bazzi2019stationary,chalopin2024deterministic,di2020shape}.
+In terms of fairness, all previous leader election algorithms assume a fair scheduler (i.e., a scheduler that eventually activates every particle that can be activated).
+However, although this is not stated explicitly, we believe that most algorithms, especially \cite{dufoulon2021efficient,gastineau2019distributed,chalopin2024deterministic}, also work under an unfair scheduler (i.e., at any time at least one particle that can be activated is chosen but some particles may be perpetually ignored as long as another activable particle exists in the system).
 Most results in the literature consider stationary particles, with the exception of \cite{dufoulon2021efficient,emek2019deterministic} which use the movement capabilities of programmable matter.
-Finally, \cite{di2020shape,gastineau2019distributed} consider simply connected particle configurations (i.e., for a particle configuration $\mathcal{P}$ and an infinite regular triangular grid $G_\Delta$, $G_\Delta \backslash \mathcal{P}$ is connected) whereas \cite{bazzi2019stationary,chalopin2024deterministic,dufoulon2021efficient,emek2019deterministic} allow for the particle system to contain \textit{holes} (i.e., nodes that do not contain particles but are surrounded by particles).
+Finally, \cite{di2020shape,gastineau2019distributed} consider simply connected particle configurations whereas \cite{bazzi2019stationary,chalopin2024deterministic,dufoulon2021efficient,emek2019deterministic} allow for the particle system to contain holes.
+The results for the two-dimensional deterministic case in the Amoebot model are also summarised in Table \ref{tab:previous-LE}.